clmateus/data/README.md

 The page content was made with HTML.

-The style of the page was made with CSS.
+The style of the page was made with CSS (without using flexbox or grid).

 The clock and the date was made with Javascript.